renkirchmann/beautiful-jekyll/_posts/2021-09-23-good-vs-bad-design.md

 ---

 Due before class meets Thursday, September 23

 Find two examples of design – one good and one bad.
 The examples should be in tech but can be software or something physical in society.
-For each example, take a screenshot of the part of the design that you are evaluating (if you are writing about something that is not software, find an image of the product/design) and write a short paragraph (4-6 sentences) explaining what about that design is either good or bad.
-Publish your write-up as a post on your website with the title “Good vs. Bad Design”.
-The screenshot/image that you use should appear in the post with the description of each image appearing below the image.

 ## GOOD DESIGN: THE TABLE